hummelthomas/winpython/How-To-Make-WinPython.md

 *******************
-Step5 (flavors) : doing a special Winpython version with more packages
+**Step 5 (flavors):** Creating a custom/special Winpython version with additional packages
 ******************
-Let suppose you want to do a MTSW (Minning-the-social-web) edition in python 3.4
+Let suppose you want to create a MTSW (Minning-the-social-web) edition in python 3.4
    - create a sub-directory
      - basedir34\Flavor_MTSW
    - add sub-directories to receive your complements :